Breast augmentation by means of prostheses corrects the unaesthetic shape of the breasts due to insufficient volume in relation to the morphology.

 Before the procedure

-D DAY – 30: It is highly recommended that patients quit smoking.
+DAY D – 30: It is strongly recommended to stop smoking.

-D DAY – 10: No medicines containing aspirin or anti-inflammatory drugs can be taken.
+DAY D – 10: Stop taking any medication containing aspirin or any anti-inflammatory medication.

 After the procedure

-The bandage is changed between the fourth and seventh day after the operation.
-A frameless bra is worn for four to six weeks and the sutures are removed between the tenth and fourteenth day.
-The patient’s profession will determine how long they have to wait before returning to work.
-However, they normally can once the bandage has been changed (light work).
+The bandage is changed between the 4th and 7th day after the procedure.
+A bra without underwire must be worn for 4 to 6 weeks and the sutures are removed between the 10th and 14th day.
+The return to work depends on the type of professional activity, but can be considered as soon as the bandage is changed (for light work).